 - Then press & hold the “Power Off” option

-- It’ll ask for your confirmation to boot device into Safe Mode.
+- It’ll ask for your confirmation to boot the device into Safe Mode.

 Safe Mode on Motorola Devices: